nirmaldandalaio/NodewithFastify/README.md

-# NodewithFastify
+# MongoExpressNodeSample
-Sample Node App with Fastify
+Sample repo to quickstart Mongo with Express and NodeJS